maxclax/Adv360-Pro-ZMK/README.md

 Certain ZMK features (e.g. combos) require knowing the exact key positions in the matrix.
 They can be found in both image and text format [here](assets/key-positions.md)

+!!!
+If behavior is not as expected, be sure there is no conflict with Karabiner Elements on your machine.

 ## Building the Firmware with GitHub Actions